awsdocs/amazon-elasticache-docs/doc_source/redis/backups-seeding-redis.md

 1. Choose the name of the folder that contains your \.rdb file\.

 1. Choose the name of your \.rdb backup file\.
 The name of the selected file appears above the tabs at the top of the page\.
-![\[Image: File selected in S3 console\]](http://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/images/S3-SelectedFile.png)

 1. Choose **Permissions**\.